Find Affordable College Courses

 Top 10 Best Allied Health Professions Associate Degree Schools

 Our 2023 rankings named North Shore Community College the best value school in Massachusetts for allied health professions students working on their associate degree.
-North Shore Community College is a small public school located in the large suburb of Danvers.
+North Shore Community College is a small public school located in the suburb of Danvers.

 In-state tuition fees for undergraduate students at North Shore Community College are $5,352 per year.
 On average, allied health graduates from North Shore Community College take out $21,469 in student loans while working on their Associate Degree.